A Brief History of TLC

-There had been some conversation with LFMC board members and members of the MCCD board and staff about the possibility of the LFMC providing that assistance to MCCD, but this idea was not preferred by MCCD, as they would have had no control over the money if it went to LFMC, nor would they have been able to direct the work of the organization.
+There had been some conversation with LFMC board members and members of the MCCD board and staff about the possibility of the LFMC providing that assistance to MCCD, but this idea was not preferred by MCCD.

-By August of 2002, LFMC had accepted 12 conservation easements that together preserved 149 acres of land using conservation easements.
-Two months earlier, the group’s Executive Director had left after just six or seven months of part-time work.
+By August of 2002, LFMC had accepted 12 conservation easements that together preserved 149 acres of land.
+Two months earlier, the group’s Executive Director had left after just six months of part-time work.
 A new full-time executive director started in August 2002, and was told the group had funds in the bank to pay her salary for 6 months.

 At that time, LFMC had 45 paying members, and several potential conservation easements as well as one possible land donation pending.
 Earlier in the year, LFMC had agreed to participate in a capacity building project for Chicago area land trusts through the Land Trust Alliance, but the project was just getting underway.

 Additionally, LFMC was in the midst of addressing a development project at one of its easements, the Woodstock Center property owned by MCCD.
 MCCD proposed building a parking lot, bathroom and picnic shelter on a portion of the property known as Brookdale Conservation Area that was protected with a conservation easement (by the prior owner) in 1999.